Giuseppe Cognata: Accusation and Restoration

 In 1940 the Congregation of the Holy Office condemned Monsignor Cognata to the removal from episcopal dignity following a trial.
 The charges were initially not revealed and it was only recently discovered that he was falsely accused of molesting three nuns.
 He therefore had to resign as bishop of Bova.
 He went far, precisely to a Salesian community in Castello di Godego, living for long years in silence and solitude, separated from his spiritual daughters.
 He lived in various Salesian communities, especially in Northern Italy, carrying out the service of confessor and spiritual guide.
 The order of the Oblate Salesians of the Sacred Heart of Jesus, despite its great poverty, continued to grow and expand.

 Monsignor Giuseppe Cognata, in Easter 1962, was reinstated in the episcopate by Pope John XXIII.
 He thus participated in the second, third and fourth sessions of Vatican II by the will of Pope Paul VI.
 On 6 August 1963 he was appointed titular bishop of Farsalo.
 On 29 January 1972 he had the joy of knowing his institute decorated with the decree of praise by the Holy See, with which he became an institute of pontifical right.

 Death and Cause of Beatification

 Mgr.
 Cognata died on 22 July 1972, the same year that his founded Institute was recognised by the Holy See.
-He passed away Pellaro di Reggio Calabria, the initial seat of the missionary activity of the Oblates.
+He died Pellaro di Reggio Calabria, the initial seat of the missionary activity of the Oblates.
 His remains rest in the generalate of the Oblate Sisters in Tivoli.

 On 18 April 2020 the Congregation for the Causes of Saints announced that Pope Francis accepted the name of Mgr.
 Giuseppe Cognata for the Cause of Beatification: